agonzalez26/myWebsite/README.md

 MyWebsite is my offical website.

-I am a software and web developer trying to expose myself to the technical field and work on projects where I will continue to learn and grow.
+I created a responsive website out of scratch without the use of Bootstrap.

 Check out the running website: http://almagonzalez.me